practicusai/docs/docs/technical-tutorial/distributed-computing/spark/interactive/start-cluster.md

 # Starting an interactive Spark Cluster

-- This notebook demonstrates how to create, and connect to a Practicus AI Spark cluster, and execute simple Spark operations.
+- This example demonstrates how to create, and connect to a Practicus AI Spark cluster, and execute simple Spark operations.

 #### Note on shared drives

-- Practicus AI distributed clusters require a shared drive accsible by multiple workers, such as Practicus AI `my/shared` olders.
+- Practicus AI distributed clusters require a shared drive accessible by multiple workers, such as Practicus AI `~/my` or `~/shared` folders.
-- If you do not have access to my/shared folders, please check the auto-scaled sample notebook which does not need such drives, but are limited in functionality.
+- If you do not have access to ~/my or ~/shared folders, please check the auto-scaled examples which does not need such drives, but are limited in functionality.

 ```python
 import practicuscore as prt